Cantor series expansions of rational numbers: Description of research of the main problem

-In \cite{Diananda_Oppenheim1955}, the following statement was formulated by P.~H.~Diananda and A. Oppenheim. \begin{theorem}[{\cite{Diananda_Oppenheim1955}}] A necessary and sufficient condition that $x$ given by~\eqref{eq: Cantor series} shall be rational is this: coprime integers $h, k$, $0\le h\le k$, an integer $N$ and a condensation shall exist such that
+The paper~\cite{Serbenyuk21} is devoted to the last-mentioned discussion and to expansions of rational numbers by sign-variable Cantor series.
+For fullness, one can note the following result of Diananda and Oppenheim noted by J. Galambos. \begin{theorem}[\cite{Diananda_Oppenheim1955}] A necessary and sufficient condition that $x$ given by~\eqref{eq: Cantor series} shall be rational is this: coprime integers $h, k$, $0\le h\le k$, an integer $N$ and a condensation shall exist such that

 for all $i\ge N$. \end{theorem} Here

 where $A_0=\varepsilon_0$ is the integer part of $x$,

 and $B_i\ge 2$, $0\le A_i \le B_i-1$,